SojebSikder/create-sojeb-express-ts-app/README.md

 # create-sojeb-express-ts-app

-Boilerplate to create a new Express typescript project
+Boilerplate to create a new express typescript project

 Note: I didn't focus on front-end much.